iPortalTeam/ImmersivePortalsMod/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 * Only the latest version is being supported.
 If you are using an outdated version, upgrade to the latest version.
 * Provide instructions for how to reproduce the issue.
+Include the minecraft version and mod version.
 * Forge version issues belong to  https://github.com/qouteall/ImmersivePortalsModForForge/issues
 * If it's a mod compatibility issue, post that mod's link and open another issue on that mod